selwynpolit/d9book/book/dtt.md

 ### Update the .gitignore file

-To stop result cache getting checked into the repo, add the `.phpunit.result.cache` to the `.gitignore file`.
+To stop the result cache from being checked into the repo, add the `.phpunit.result.cache` to the `.gitignore file`.

 You could also change this file location by editing phpunit.xml: